mongodb/docs/source/includes/fact-compound-index-with-text-restrictions.rst

   <geospatial-index>` index fields.

-- If the compound text index includes keys **preceding** the text index key, to perform a :query:`$text` search, the query predicate must include **equality match conditions** on the preceding keys.
+- If the compound text index includes keys **preceding** the text index key, to use :query:`$text`, the query predicate must include **equality match conditions** on the preceding keys.

 - When you create a compound text index, all text index keys must be